karomei/trivia-website/README.md

     XMLHttpRequest for instance.
     * Flex: Not supported by IE 6-9, partially supported by IE 10-11 and supported by Edge.

+In addition, for the css, Sass was used to be able to create a good browser compatibility.
 # Technologies Used

+The project was created in Visual Studio Code.

 ## Languages

-This project was made in HTML5, CSS3 and JS.
+The languages used were HTML5, CSS3 and JS.

 ## Frameworks